getflywheel/local-docs-addon-api/context/README.md

 ## context.electron

+Exposes [Electron API](http://electron.atom.io/docs/api/).
+The available methods and classes will differ based on whether or not this is ran from the main process or renderer process.

+With the Electron API you can create dialogs, open new windows, and more.

 ## context.fileSystem

-context.fileSystem exposes [fs-extra](https://www.npmjs.com/package/fs-extra) NPM module which ends the native [fs API](https://nodejs.org/api/fs.html) in Node.js.
+Exposes [fs-extra](https://www.npmjs.com/package/fs-extra) NPM module which ends the native [fs API](https://nodejs.org/api/fs.html) in Node.js.

 ## context.fileSystemJetpack

-context.fileSystemJetpack exposes the [fs-jetpack](https://www.npmjs.com/package/fs-jetpack) NPM module.
+Exposes the [fs-jetpack](https://www.npmjs.com/package/fs-jetpack) NPM module.
 Some may prefer it over the native [fs API](https://nodejs.org/api/fs.html) in Node.js.

 ## context.notifier